-REL/PM 541 History, Theology and Philosophy of Worship
+REL/PM 541

 Uncovering the development of Christian worship from Jewish and early Christian origins and tracing its varied expressions across the centuries.
 Apprehending the basic elements of historic Christian worship.

 REL/PM 542

 Applying the elements of historic Christian worship to today's church and cultural context.
 Developing pastoral skills in planning and leading services of the ordinances of the Church: weddings, communion, funerals, etc. Moving toward an informed, mature perspective regarding "traditional" and "contemporary" worship styles.
 Prerequisite: PM/ REL/MUS 541, or consent of instructor.